One Flew South

 Root Down has a purposefully distinct feel of being in the 1960’s, when flying from one place to another was a luxury.
 Don’t let this fool you though—the restaurant is decidedly modern with eco-friendly foods.
 Vegetarians, vegans and gluten-sensitive diners rejoice—you’re sure to find something on Root Down’s menu to please your palate.

+Airport food can be local and environmentally friendly.
 If you’re a beer drinker, choose from any one of 24 local Colorado drafts on tap and enjoy helping the restaurant have a positive environmental impact with the beer program.
 Root Down puts a unique twist on everything they serve, and something as simple as biscuits and gravy becomes transformed with antelope sausage and chipotle honey.
 If you’re sharing a meal with friends, the blackberry duck wings and the edamame hummus are perfect.
 Or, sit down for a traditional burger or cheese steak sandwich that is anything but traditional.

 Tortas Frontera, Chicago O’Hare International Airport, Terminals 1 and 3